Lee Murray: Mixed martial arts career

 Murray's next fight was just weeks later, a 9 July contest against Danny Rushton, a fighter who had gained a reputation for toughness due to his competing in true no-holds-barred competitions in Russia.
 The match ended up a no-contest, however, after Rushton collapsed in the first round due to exhaustion.

 At some point in 2000, Murray travelled to Bettendorf, Iowa to train at the renowned Miletich Fighting Systems camp run by former UFC welterweight champion Pat Miletich.
 In an interview conducted before the Rushton fight, Murray stated that while at MFS he trained a "hell of a lot of ground work.
 And a lot of kickboxing too.
 I prefer standup.
 Well, I just prefer to strike really.
 I like to keep the fight standing up and punch.
 Mind you, I like to punch from the mount too.
 I like to strike."

 On 11 March 2001, Murray fought to a draw against Chris Bacon at Millennium Brawl 2: Capital Punishment; he followed that up with a first-round knockout of Gary Warren at Millennium Brawl 3: Independence Day on 1 July.

-On 11 September 2004, Lee fought future UFC middleweight champion Anderson Silva in Cage Rage 8 for the vacant middleweight title.
-Silva won by unanimous decision.

 Murray amassed an 8-2-1 (1NC) record in smaller promotions before receiving a contract with the Ultimate Fighting Championship (UFC).
 In his UFC debut, he defeated Jorge Rivera by triangle choke/armbar in the first round.
 This was Murray's only fight in the UFC due to complications with his US visa as a result of ongoing criminal prosecution against him in the UK for assault, after he attacked a man during a road rage incident.
+Murray was scheduled to fight Patrick Côté at UFC 52 but was replaced by former opponent, Joe Doerksen.

-This led to Murray signing with the Cage Rage promotion, which was also short-lived, due to injuries resulting from a stabbing, which prevented Murray from continuing his MMA career.
+This led to Murray signing with the Cage Rage promotion.
+On 11 September 2004, Lee fought future UFC middleweight champion Anderson Silva in Cage Rage 8 for the vacant middleweight title.
+Silva won by unanimous decision.
+Murray's time with Cage Rage was also short-lived due to injuries resulting from a stabbing, which prevented Murray from continuing his MMA career.

 Street brawls

 Witnesses claim Murray was involved in a scuffle with then-UFC light heavyweight champion Tito Ortiz outside a nightclub in London after UFC 38 in July 2002, in which Murray allegedly fought Ortiz.
-Murray asserts he knocked Ortiz out – a claim substantiated by Matt Hughes in his book Made in America: The Most Dominant Champion in UFC History, as well as Pat Miletich during an interview with ESPN, and also the announcer Bruce Buffer in Mike Tyson's Hotboxin podcast.
+Murray asserts he knocked Ortiz out with a five punch combination and a boot to the head with steel toe boots when Tito Ortiz was down and out – a claim substantiated by Matt Hughes in his book Made in America: The Most Dominant Champion in UFC History, as well as Pat Miletich during an interview with ESPN and the documentary Catching Lightning, and also the announcer Bruce Buffer in Mike Tyson's Hotboxin podcast.
 However Tito Ortiz denies he was knocked out.
 Chuck Liddell has also stated that he did not see Tito knocked unconscious.